-In addition, the Company adopted a non-qualified deferred compensation program (the "NQDCP") in June 2016 under which designated eligible participants may elect to defer base salary, short-term incentive payments, non-employee director fees and other cash or equitybased compensation.
-Eligible participants include the Company's non-employee directors and a select group of management, including the Named Executive Officers and other employees of the Company and its participating subsidiary and affiliate companies that meet certain compensation requirements.
+In addition, the Company adopted the NQDCP in June 2016 under which designated eligible participants may elect to defer base salary, short-term incentive payments and other cash or equity-based compensation.
+Eligible participants include our Named Executive Officers and certain other employees of the Company and its participating subsidiary and affiliate companies that meet certain requirements.
 The primary purpose for the adoption of the NQDCP was to provide eligible employees with a mechanism with the option to defer additional compensation for tax planning purposes.
-See the section entitled "Compensation Discussion and Analysis-Nonqualified Deferred Compensation" below for additional information on the NQDCP.
+See the section entitled "Fiscal 2018 Nonqualified Deferred Compensation" below for additional information on the NQDCP.